Main Menu

 The main problem with shaker misalignment is that the force transducer or impedance head transmits transverse loads that do not align with the sensing axis of the transducer normal to the surface.
 This causes a distortion of the actual measured force that is applied to the structure.
 It is very important to make the best possible measurement and alignment is an important part of this process.

 The shaker is a sealed device requiring little or no regular maintenance if the operating instructions described in the user manual are followed.
 Normal wear and tear of the shaker can be addressed by cleaning the shaker body of debris.
-Pressurized shop air (through the bodys vent holes) can be used to blow any free particles from the internals that may scrape the armature.
+Shop air can be used to blow any free particles from the internals that may scrape the armature.
 Before attempting further inspection or service, always disconnect the drive cable of the shaker from the power amplifier.

 Repair of damage to the coil, exciter body or magnet core should not be attempted in the field in any circumstances.
-Regarding the health of the coil, the shaker should have a DC impedance around 1Ω (models 2025E and 2060E) and between 3Ω to 4Ω for model 2100E11.
+Regarding the health of the coil, most shakers have low DC impedances around 1ω or less.
 Check the shaker impedance with a multi-meter for a short or open circuit.
-If the measured impedance is much lower than expected, then some of the coil windings may be shorted and the performance of the shaker will lessen.
+If the measured impedance is different than expected, then some of the coil windings may be shorted and the performance of the shaker will lessen.
 If the measured impedance is infinite, then the coil windings are open.
 In both cases, the unit should be sent back to The Modal Shop for repair.

-All shakers have an in-line fuse to protect the coil in the event of an electrical overdrive of the shaker.
-The 2100E11 modal, for example, has an internal 10A fuse that can be inspected by removing the four screws that hold the shaker cover.
-Other shaker models from The Modal Shop have the fuse in-line with the cable inside a yellow capsule.
+Many shakers from The Modal Shop have an in-line fuse to protect the coil in the event of an electrical overdrive of the shaker.
+The 2025E modal, for example, has an internal 12A fuse that can be easily inspected for integrity.
+Other shaker models from The Modal Shop have the fuse is typically installed in-line with the cable inside a yellow capsule.
 Inspect the electrical wiring and replace the fuse with a new one if necessary (spare supplied in the shaker accessory kit).
 Do not attempt to replace the fuse with a higher current fuse as it will not protect the shaker in the case of another electrical overdrive.

 Most shakers for general use are set up with current amplifiers.
 When using some of the more common shaker excitations techniques used today for modal testing, this does not provide for good frequency response measurements.
 This is especially true for burst random excitation which is very widely used in modal testing with single or multiple shakers.
 When using burst random excitation, the response of the system needs to decay to zero before the end of the sample interval of the FFT analyzer time capture.
 With current amplifiers, the armature of the shaker coil is allowed to freely float after the excitation is terminated.
 For very lightly damped systems, the excitation and response may linger on well beyond the sample interval.